browserengineering/book/book/invalidation.md

                 self.tab.focus.children.append(last_text)
 ```

-Note that if the editable element has no text children I create a new
+Note that if the editable element has no text children, we create a
-one.
+new one.
 Then we add the typed character to this element:

 ``` {.python}
 class Frame: